 The HPM fellows will receive comprehensive training through direct patient care in a variety of settings in the VCU Health System (VCUHS) and Hunter Holmes McGuire VA Medical Center.
 These opportunities include an up-stream inpatient palliative care unit at VCU, a well-established inpatient hospice at the VA, robust inpatient consultation services at both hospitals, and ample ambulatory opportunities in the VCU supportive care clinics.
 The VCU Medical Center is a large 1,125-bed tertiary referral center with a full complement of outpatient clinics, and the McGuire VA Medical Center is a 399-bed tertiary VA hospital that provides comprehensive outpatient, acute inpatient, and long-term care for veterans.
 In addition to the opportunities provided at VCU and the VA, HPM fellows will engage in rich community hospice experiences with local hospices.

 During their training, fellows are required to participate in scholarly activity and will be provided with mentorship, resources and protected time for these endeavors.
-Fellows are also directly involved in education of medical students and residents from internal medicine and anesthesia, as well as fellows from hematology/oncology and geriatrics.
+Fellows are also directly involved in education of medical students, residents, and fellows.

 Program Goals & Objectives

 - Participate as an effective, active interdisciplinary member in the planning for care of a wide variety of children and adults of all ages with need for symptom management, coordination of care, assistance with clarification of goals of care, and decision making at the end of life.

 - Become knowledgeable in the psychosocial issues related to care of patients with terminal illnesses, including advance directives, resuscitation status, and other decisions at the end of life.

 - Learn and practice communication skills that demonstrate empathy and result in effective information exchange and collaboration with patients, their families, and other health care professionals.